-Annette Obrestad is a nice, quiet, unassuming girl - until you meet her at the poker table.
+Annette Obrestad seems like a nice, quiet, unassuming woman - until you meet her at the poker table.

-Because of her age Obrestad couldn't go to Las Vegas and compete in the World Series of Poker, but when it was announced the WSOP was coming to Europe, she was probably one of the first players in line.
+Because of her age Obrestad couldn't go to Las Vegas and compete in the World Series of Poker but when it was announced the WSOP was coming to Europe she was one of the first players in line.

 Although Obrestad made an appearance in the Pot-Limit Omaha event it was during the Main Event that she began to find her game.
 Obrestad ironically eliminated two of the top female players in Annie Duke and Jennifer Harman on Day 3 of the tournament.
 She was just getting started, however, and by the end of the day Annette_15 was one of the top five chip leaders.
 The next day she had some ups and downs but she made it to the final table in the middle of the pack.

 Through calculated play and a couple risky moves Obrestad made it to heads-up play against Londoner John Tabatabai.
 After several hours of play that went back and forth, Obrestad took a commanding lead.

 The final hand of the day, one that Obrestad will likely remember forever, saw her dealt pocket sevens against Tabatabai's 65.
 The flop went 765 and Obrestad thought for a minute and then pushed all-in.
 Tabatabai made the call but was shocked to find his two pair bested by Obrestad's set of sevens.